isomerpages/mom-rcfw/resources/speeches-and-statements/_posts/2020-09-29-hr-tech-festival-asia-2020-keynote-address-by-mrs-josephine-teo.md

 5\.
 Whether we are ready or not the future has arrived.
 The impact of COVID-19 has been felt all over the world.

--   In the first half of this year, as many as ninety-three percent of the world’s workers experienced full or partial workplace closures1.
+-   <p>In the first half of this year, as many as ninety-three percent of the world’s workers experienced full or partial workplace closures<sup>1</sup>.</p>

     -   Businesses were forced to adapt their work practices.
     -   This includes the widespread adoption of remote working arrangements.
 Almost overnight the pace of digitalisation went from first gear to fifth.

 -   Lockdown measures and the rapid worsening of economic conditions have also led to heightened unemployment and temporary layoffs.

-    -   In Asia and the Pacific alone, the total loss in working hours for the second quarter of 2020 was equivalent to two-hundred and thirty-five million full-time jobs2.
+    -   <p>In Asia and the Pacific alone, the total loss in working hours for the second quarter of 2020 was equivalent to two-hundred and thirty-five million full-time jobs<sup>2</sup>.</p>
     -   Vulnerable workers in informal and low-wage work were among the hardest hit.
 -   As in many countries, workers in Singapore were not spared.
     -   Overall unemployment has risen to two-point eight percent in June, the highest in more than a decade.